xalexkm/theatre-next/readme.md

 # Theatre App

-A small and simple app that allows you search for a movie within the oMDB dataset and get the details about the movie on a separate page.
+A small and simple app that allows you search for a movie within the OMDb dataset and get the details about the movie on a separate page.

 ## Table of Contents